Frequently Asked Questions

 Punamoon OÜ cooperates with the leading auditors in Estonia.
 We undertake liaison with an auditor, as well as assist in preparing documentation for the auditor.
 Our accounting firm has its own in-house quality control system, which will definitely be to the liking of your auditor, if any

-No, you may not ignore the requirements of the Statistics Department for providing the company’s statistical statements.
-The reporting of statistics is mandatory for all companies in Estonia on the basis of the State Statistics Act (Riikliku statistika seadus).
-In the event of failure to provide statistical statements or in case of false data, the representative of the Department will issue an order.
-Failure to comply with the order will entail a fine of up to EUR 2,000.
+No, ignoring the requirements of the Statistics Department to submit a company’s statistical report is not allowed.
+Submission of statistical data is mandatory for all companies in Estonia in accordance with the State Statistics Act (Riikliku statistika seadus).
+In case of failure to submit the report or providing false data, a representative of the Department may issue a directive.
+Failure to comply with the directive may result in a fine of up to 2,000 euros.

-We can be helpful in completing and submitting all types of statistical statements, as well as in liaising with the Statistics Department, if necessary.
+If needed, we can assist you in completing and submitting all types of statistical reports, as well as in communication with the Statistics Department.
+Please note that this service is provided only to our accounting clients.